gregology/gregology.github.io/_posts/2009-02-25-old-thoughts.md

 I class myself as my thoughts, if my thoughts pass from this body to the next I have survived death.

-every idea is rational, irrational thoughts are just thoughts where the rationale is not known. &#8220;an apple is an orange&#8221; is rational, I am saying it to prove a point.
+every idea is rational, irrational thoughts are just thoughts where the rationale is not known. "an apple is an orange" is rational, I am saying it to prove a point.

 who cares what crazy global ideas we adopt, after a while they will become the norm and the masses will be content.